 How to Dispute a Review

+While 99% of negative reviews can be addressed with a simple, professional response, there are circumstances where you need to fight back.
 Every small business owner has had the experience of going to their Yelp page and seeing a review that’s not only negative, but also fake.
 It’s one thing if someone legitimately had a bad experience, it’s an entirely different thing if a competing business is leaving you bad reviews in order to boost their own reputation.
 This is a prime example of when disputing a negative review is in order.
-Read on to learn how to dispute a negative online review on Yelp, Facebook, and Google.

 Disputing a Negative Review on Yelp